 Self righteousness >> Justifying yourself – Paul warns the Galatians that if anyone

-will be of no benefit to him, and that there are no provisions for sin written
+will be of no benefit to him, and there is no forgiveness of sin written

 who seek to be justified by law.”
 Those who seek the sign of circumcision